state-alchemists/zrb/docs/technical-documentation/tasks/task.md

 - `envs`: interfaces to read and use OS Environment Variables.
 - `env_files`: interfaces to read and use Environment Files.

-Moreover, you can define Task dependencies by specifying it's `upstreams` or by using shift-right operator.
+Moreover, you can define Task dependencies by specifying its `upstreams` or by using shift-right operator.

 Every Task has its own life-cycle state:
 - `Triggered`: The Task is triggered.